mingsheng36/focra/README.md

 - Break

 #####WEEK 17 (START OF SEMESTER 2, 12-18/01/2015)
-- Algorithms to detect similar XPaths and retrieve them (important)
+- ~~Algorithms to detect similar XPaths~~

-- Start crawler through schedule API
-- Export data to Excel / CSV / JSON URL
+#####WEEK 18 (19-25/01/2015)
+- Improve on algorithms (aggregation + alignment)
+- Change database architecture
 - Pagination
 - List of URLs to crawl
-- *Schedule Crawl Frequency*
+- Schedule crawl frequency
+- Start crawler through schedule API
+- *Crawl JavaScript generated contents*
+- *Export data to Excel / CSV / JSON URL*
-- *Edit Fields and XPaths of the Crawler*
+- *Monitor performance of crawler*
 - *All of Scrapy's settings*
-- *Crawl JavaScript and AJAX contents*

-#####WEEK 18 (19-25/01/2015)
-- Improve on design based on user evaluation
+- *Edit fields names and field columns of the Crawler*

 #####WEEK 19 (26-01/02/2015)
 - Improve on design based on user evaluation